rdoetjes/zforth/README.md

 # ZFORTH
-Zorth is a partial Forth interpreter written in Zig, it has been created as a teaching tool to teach Zig and Forth.
+ZForth is a partial Forth interpreter written in Zig, it has been created as a teaching tool to teach Zig and Forth.

 ## Partial features
 There's only a small subset of the Forth language implemented.
 Enough to create some simple programs and understand the basics.